machworksvt/streamline/CONTEXT.md

 - Activate the environment, initialize a project, edit geometry in OpenVSP, and use the smoke pipeline to generate stability/drag artifacts.
 - Logging is configurable via CLI flags or environment variables (`STREAMLINE_LOG_LEVEL`, `STREAMLINE_LOG_FILE`).
 - GitHub Actions (`.github/workflows/tests.yml`) runs `pytest` on every push/PR using the repository requirements, so new tests need to remain CLI-friendly and guard against missing OpenVSP bindings.
+- To exercise the native OpenVSP API, make sure the vendor bundle is unpacked and both `PATH` and `PYTHONPATH` point at its `python/` directory (extend the CI workflow to download the official release when full fidelity is required).

 ## 17. Current Code: Notable Functions & Responsibilities
 - `main.smoke_run` demonstrates end-to-end orchestration, dependency key assignment, and queue-driven execution for compute-geometry, stability, and parasite-drag analyses.